 Note that the official conda package might be few releases behind.
-You can, however, use the conda-forge channel, see: https://anaconda.org/conda-forge/xlwings:
+You can, however, use the conda-forge channel (replace install with upgrade if xlwings is already installed):

+'''

 conda install -c conda-forge xlwings

+'''

 Note: When you are on macOS and are installing xlwings with conda (or use the version that comes with Anaconda), you'll need to run \$ xlwings runpython install once to enable the RunPython calls from VBA.
+This is done automatically if you install the addin via \$ xlwings addin install.